 The Mathematical Root of the Myth

-When looking at absolute percentages the above assertions seem accurate.
+When looking at absolute percentages, the risk-reward assertions seem accurate.
 Stocks produce higher returns and are more volatile than bonds.
 But day traders don't deal in absolute returns or absolute volatility.
-Just because a stock rises 10% doesn't mean you made 10% on your account; you could have increased your account capital by 0.1% on the move, or by 50%.
+Just because a stock rises 10% doesn't mean you made 10% on your account.
+You could have increased your account capital by 0.1% on the move, or by 50%, depending on your account's value.
 This move also doesn't mean 10% of your capital was at risk, even though the stock moved 10%.

-Assume a stock is trading at $30 and you get a signal to buy.
-You have a $50,000 account and are willing to wager 1% of your equity on the trade: $500.
+Assume a stock is trading at $30, and you get a signal to buy.
+You have a $50,000 account and are willing to wager 1% of your equity on the trade or $500.
 The stock then rises 10% to $33.

 How much you make on the trade is not only determined by the volatility of the stock but also how you opt to trade within your 1% tolerance.

-Day traders aren't typically going to participate in 10% moves within a day (likely not the whole move anyway), because such moves are rare, but the math is the same whether dealing with an asset that moves 0.1% or 15% a day (Find Day Trading Stocks with the Biggest Moves Using These Filters).
+Day traders aren't typically going to participate in 10% moves within a day because such moves are rare, but the math is the same whether dealing with an asset that moves 0.1% or 15% a day.

 How to Incorporate This Knowledge Into Your Day Trading

-Even many experienced traders shy away from volatile assets because they feel they need to risk more in order to make it worth their while.
-This isn't true.
-By placing a stop loss you limit the amount of risk you're willing to expose yourself to.
-All trading is relative to how much of your account you're willing to risk, your stop loss level and the resulting position size.
-See more in Day Trade Better Using Win Rate and Risk-Reward Ratios.
+Even many experienced traders shy away from volatile assets because they feel they need to risk more to make it worth their while.
+It isn't true.
+By placing a stop loss, you limit the amount of risk you're willing to expose yourself to.
+All trading is relative to how much of your account you're willing to risk, your stop loss level, and the resulting position size.

 Traders don't need to trade volatile stocks or markets, but they don't need to shy away from them either.

-Wait for trading opportunities where you can take a trade with very small risk (stop loss close to entry point).
-By being patient and waiting for such opportunities a larger position size can be taken, and risk is limited no matter how volatile the asset.
+Wait for trading opportunities where you can initiate a trade with a very small risk—with a stop loss set close to the entry point.
+By being patient and waiting for such opportunities, a larger position size can be taken, and your risk is limited no matter how volatile the asset.

-If volatile stocks aren't your thing, you can trade calm stocks but still make big returns by trading larger positions (larger position size relative to trading volatile stocks).
+If volatile stocks aren't your thing, you can trade calm stocks but you can still make big returns.
+You do this by trading larger positions—a larger position size relative to the size of your trade when trading volatile stocks.
 No matter what type of stock or asset you trade, you control your risk, which controls your position size, which puts how much you make in your hands.

-Larger position sizes can be harder to exit and cause slippage, so this a something to be aware of.
+Larger position sizes can be harder to exit and cause slippage, so this is something to be aware of.

-Historic volatility and returns, while relevant for choosing which markets to trade, shouldn't be the basis for assessing how much risk or profit potential is involved--risk is determined and varies on every single trade.
+Historic volatility and returns, while relevant for choosing which markets to trade, shouldn't be the basis for assessing how much risk or profit potential is involved—the risk is determined and varies on every single trade.